-Barcelona v Eibar
+Barcelona 6-1 Eibar

 Goal!

 Goal!
-Barcelona 2, Eibar 0.
-Paulinho (Barcelona) header from the centre of the box to the top right corner.
-Assisted by Denis Suárez with a cross following a corner.

-Corner, Barcelona.
-Conceded by Marko Dmitrovic.

-Attempt saved.
-Lionel Messi (Barcelona) left footed shot from the centre of the box is saved in the bottom left corner.
-Assisted by Gerard Deulofeu.
+Barcelona 6, Eibar 1.
+Lionel Messi (Barcelona) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Aleix Vidal.

-Nélson Semedo (Barcelona) wins a free kick in the defensive half.

-Foul by David Juncà (Eibar).

 Attempt missed.
-Sergi Enrich (Eibar) header from the centre of the box is close, but misses to the right.
-Assisted by Gonzalo Escalante with a cross.
+Rubén Peña (Eibar) right footed shot from outside the box misses to the left following a corner.

 Corner, Eibar.
-Conceded by Gerard Piqué.
+Conceded by Lucas Digne.

+Rubén Peña (Eibar) hits the left post with a right footed shot from the right side of the box.

-Attempt blocked.
-Takashi Inui (Eibar) right footed shot from the right side of the box is blocked.
-Assisted by Gonzalo Escalante.
+Attempt missed.
+Gonzalo Escalante (Eibar) right footed shot from outside the box misses to the left.
+Assisted by Cristian Rivera.

+Attempt missed.
+Lionel Messi (Barcelona) left footed shot from outside the box is too high from a direct free kick.

+Sergi Roberto (Barcelona) wins a free kick in the attacking half.

+Foul by David Juncà (Eibar).

+Corner, Eibar.
+Conceded by Lucas Digne.

+Offside, Barcelona.
+Paulinho tries a through ball, but Lucas Digne is caught offside.

 Attempt saved.
-Lionel Messi (Barcelona) left footed shot from outside the box is saved in the top left corner.
-Assisted by Gerard Deulofeu.
+Lucas Digne (Barcelona) left footed shot from the left side of the box is saved in the bottom left corner.
+Assisted by Gerard Piqué.

-Offside, Barcelona.
-Andrés Iniesta tries a through ball, but Gerard Deulofeu is caught offside.

 Goal!

 Goal!
-Barcelona 1, Eibar 0.
-Lionel Messi (Barcelona) converts the penalty with a left footed shot to the top left corner.
+Barcelona 5, Eibar 1.
+Lionel Messi (Barcelona) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Paulinho following a fast break.

-Attempt missed.
-Takashi Inui (Eibar) right footed shot from the left side of the box is close, but misses to the left.
-Assisted by Paulo Oliveira with a cross.
+Attempt saved.
+Takashi Inui (Eibar) left footed shot from the left side of the box is saved in the centre of the goal.
+Assisted by Joan Jordán.

 Offside, Eibar.
-Paulo Oliveira tries a through ball, but Ander Capa is caught offside.
+Anaitz Arbilla tries a through ball, but Sergi Enrich is caught offside.

+Goal!
+Barcelona 4, Eibar 1.
+Lionel Messi (Barcelona) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Sergio Busquets.

+Goal!
+Barcelona 3, Eibar 1.
+Sergi Enrich (Eibar) right footed shot from the centre of the box to the bottom right corner.
+Assisted by David Juncà with a cross.

+Goal!
+Barcelona 3, Eibar 0.
+Denis Suárez (Barcelona) right footed shot from the left side of the box to the bottom left corner.

 Attempt saved.
-Sergi Enrich (Eibar) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by David Juncà with a through ball.
+Lionel Messi (Barcelona) left footed shot from the centre of the box is saved in the bottom left corner.
+Assisted by Javier Mascherano.